haiaty/neverstoplearning-php/Learn/Language/anonymous-functions-closures.md

 # Anonymous functions/closures

-Anonymous functions, also known as closures, allow the creation of functions which have **no specified name**.
-Because the function has no name, you can’t call it like a regular function.
+Anonymous functions (someone call them Lambda functions), also known as closures (in PHP), allow the creation of functions which have **no specified name**.They were introduced in PHP 5.3.Because the function has no name, you can’t call it like a regular function.
 Instead you must either **assign it to a variable** ([Example](#anonymous-function-as-value-of-variables)) (PHP automatically converts such expressions into instances of the **Closure internal class**) or **pass it to another function as an argument (Callback)** ([Example](#anonymous-function-as-a-callback)).

+The difference between an anonymous function and a closure is basically that the closure are anonymous functions that have acces to the parent scope using the use keyword.
+This is why PHP treat anonymous functions as Closure objects.
+In fact anonymous functions are implemented using the [Closure class](http://www.php.net//manual/en/class.closure.php).
+So if you want you can type hint it as Closure type (If you are using namespaces, make sure you give a fully qualified namespace.).

 Closures become useful when some piece of logic needs to be performed in a limited scope but retain the ability **to interact with the environment external to that scope**.
 They can be used as throw away bits of functionality that don’t pollute the global namespace and are good to use as part of a callback. they are useful for one offs or where it doesn’t make sense to define a function.
 They are also useful when using PHP functions that accept a callback function like array_map, array_filter, array_reduce or array_walk.

-Anonymous functions are implemented using the [Closure class](http://www.php.net//manual/en/class.closure.php).
-So if you want you can type hint it as Closure type (If you are using namespaces, make sure you give a fully qualified namespace.).

 Closures can also accept **regular arguments** ([Example](#closures-accepting-regular-parameters)).